gillesruppert/flog/README.md

 flog
 ====

-flog is a light-weight configurable client-side logger that is compatible with CJS, AMD and script loading.
-Can be used with node.js as well, but there are probably more complete solutions such as [Winston](https://npmjs.org/package/winston);
+flog is a light-weight configurable front-end logger that is compatible with CJS, AMD and script loading.
+It can be used with node.js as well, but there are probably more complete solutions such as [Winston](https://npmjs.org/package/winston);
+Tested in IE8, IE9, IE10, Chrome, Firefox, Safari, Opera

 ## install
 `npm install flog` or download `flog.js`